Gellybean/Gellybean/MathfinderBot.md

  - —`Export` (EXPERIMENTAL) This will export any active character into JSON format.

- - —`Delete` Any character name listed in char-name will be deleted.
-It will prompt you to confirm this deletion.
+ - —`Delete` Delete a character.
    - `char-name` The name of the character to delete.
+This will prompt you for confirmation.